 is often localized in specific structural sites.

 Image to right is of a landslip in the Seattle Washington area that the USGS is monitoring.
 Note the curved main scarp, which is basically a slip surface.
 Note also the cracks within the sliding hill side.
 The same basic mechanics that influence tectonic fault movement also influence mass wasting features such as this one.
+Clearly, understanding whether a slope is stable or not is of use to those living on or beneath the slope.
 Source http://landslides.usgs.gov/monitoring/seattle/ .

 Intellectual motivation: Continents move